Let’s act now with radical policies that can change the global trajectory.

 Aggressive Ideas For Berkeley To Lead The Global Climate Fight

 Here’s a few sample ideas I’ve come up with… I’d love to hear yours.
-If you’re interested in attending an informal brainstorming session in October to generate more ideas, please email me (dmargulius at gmail).

 - Make parking tickets (and permits) more expensive for gas cars and trucks – especially upscale brands – and less expensive for plug-in hybrids and electric cars.

 - Stop buying gas-powered city vehicles; start buying all-electric vehicles (including police cars and motorcycles) by next year.

 - Mandate car chargers in each parking space in new buildings and rebuilds (London’s already done this).

 - Ban concrete (a huge carbon emitter) in Berkeley construction; require new buildings and rebuilds to use glulam (engineered) wood, which is safer in fires and earthquakes anyway.